How much office space do I need?

 It’s rare to find an office that is entirely rectangular.
 In many cases, square footage is not actually “square” due to irregularly shaped floor plans, rendering some of the area unusable as desk space.
 In addition to looking at how large an office floor plan is, you should also consider ceiling heights.
 For instance, loft offices may have areas that are too low to accommodate desks.

 It may also be the case that some sections of the office are far away from windows and natural light.
 It’s not advisable to use these areas as permanent desk space, particularly considering the potential effects of lack of natural light exposure during the day.

 Do you require an open plan or cubicle style office?

-Office layouts have transformed over time, becoming more flexible and adapting to cater for modern working arrangements such as coworking and hot desking.
-However, the open plan layouts which have become popular in startups and small businesses may not be suitable or cost-effective for all business types.
+Office layouts have transformed over time, becoming more flexible and adapting to cater to modern working arrangements such as co-working and hot-desking.
+However, the open-plan layouts which have become popular in startups and small businesses may not be suitable or cost-effective for all business types.

 If you opt for a traditional cubicle-style layout, you will need to consider the spatial requirements of the individual cubicles and work out how many of these can fit into the space.
 Furthermore, as most office spaces are not completely rectangular, you will also need to strategise how and where these cubicles will fit into the space without the office becoming too cramped.

 Open plan layouts tend to be more flexible than cubicle layouts, as you are not burdened with the specific size restrictions of the cubicle.
 Instead, desks and workspaces can be arranged as you see fit, as long as it provides each employee with enough space to work efficiently.
 As mentioned earlier, businesses that operate with a flexible working model such as hot-desking and those that allow employees to work remotely can afford to rent less space.